shays10/jvmworkshop/README.md

     * jmap.
 (By running `jmap -dump:live,file=<filename> <pid>`) Let's open the heap dump and look at the `Classes` tab.
 What is wrong here?
 6. Let's try to gather the "Surviving Generations" metric.
-    a.
-Make sure the app is still running and creating contacts
+    1. Make sure the app is still running and creating contacts
-    b.
-Go to `Profiling` tab, configure your setting as follows:
+    2. Go to `Profiling` tab, configure your setting as follows:
    ![Memory profiling](memoryprofiling.png)
-    c.
-Click on `Memory` to start profiling.
+    3. Click on `Memory` to start profiling.
 Watch the `generations` metric.
 What are we seeing?
 7. Shutdown the process.
 8. Let's try to simulate faster what will happen overtime.
 Let's increase the rate of requests (by simply looping infinitely) while decreasing the heap size.